dilara444/TechLabsDUS_WineNot/README.md

 ## Goals
 - Identifying popular wine varieties and their characteristics.
 - Analyzing the relationship between wine quality ratings and prices.
+- Assessing the extent to which the price correlates with the quality of the wine."
 - Examining wine quality for each country and defining locations of best wines.
 - Understanding how wine description differes depending on good or (relatively) bad wines are observed.